-LIT260 and 270 taken in 2015 may be counted for this category.
+\LNG210 taken before 2018 may be counted for this category.

 Politics and Economy: Political and economic factors play a major role in shaping the world in which we live.
 The courses in this category introduce students to some of the major approaches for investigating the nature and impact of such factors.